 The residential will take place from 9-20 April 2017 at the NFTS and at Lane End Conference centre nearby, with a pre-weekend residential of activities on 11 and 12 March at the same venues, so if you want to take part you must be available on all those dates.

-The only costs associated with the craft residential are for your travel to and from the residentials and a fee that ranges from £0 to £420 (depending on your financial circumstances) should your application be accepted.
-Bursaries to cover costs will be available on application to invited applicants who cannot afford the fee and/or travel costs.
+The costs associated with the craft residential are for your travel to and from the residentials and a fee that ranges from £0 to £420 (depending on your financial circumstances) should your application be accepted.

 To apply for this one-off opportunity you should: